How to Install a Radiator

 Step 7

-Before hanging the radiator onto the wall, you must first replace the tail key and bleed valves.
+Before hanging the radiator onto the wall, fit the valve tails and bleed valve.

 Step 8